 The word sat means “that which exists, that which is.”
 Satya, thus, informs us how to live, seeing and speaking of how things actually are, not the way we wish they were.
 This “restraint” is a virtuous one, free from falsehood and distortion of reality.
 It inspires us to live consciously and awake in the present moment.

-Satya deeply resonates with me, as it mirrors the teachings of countless wisdom teachers who emphasize that the first step to living a conscious and mindful life is the ability to accept the “as is.”
+In a way similar to the Three Transcendentals, Satya resonates with me.
+It mirrors the teachings of countless wisdom teachers who emphasize that the first step to living a conscious and mindful life is the ability to accept the “as is.”
 Without clearly understanding this–the truth of a situation, a thought, an experience, a person–not only do we deny ourselves a secure foundation on which to focus our attention, but so do we also forfeit any meaningful spiritual evolution.
 We cannot elevate ourselves and take flight from an emotional and energetic foundation based on deceit, denial, and fear.

 Although the idea of satya informs much of my writing, this particular page will be mostly devoted to my son Sean and our journey together towards recovery from cancer.
 Sean was diagnosed with medulloblastoma on April 1, 2019.
 He had a successful surgery on April 2, and for about 6 weeks now we have lived in and out of the hospital, preparing for the next steps, 6 weeks of radiation and 4 months of chemotherapy.